Chabad affiliated organizations: Chabad institutions

-As of 2023 there are 3,500 Chabad institutions around the world.
-As of 2023 there were 5000 Chabad centers in 100 countries.
+As of 2025, there are over 6,000 Chabad institutions worldwide.
+As of 2023, there were 5000 Chabad centers in 100 countries.

 This number of Chabad institutions includes schools and other Chabad-affiliated establishments.
-The number of Chabad centers vary per country; the majority are in the United States and Israel (see table).
+The number of Chabad centers varies by country; the majority are located in the United States and Israel (see table).
 There are over 40 countries which have a small Chabad presence (not listed in the table).
-In total, according to its directory, Chabad maintains a presence in 950 cities around the world: 178 in Europe, 14 in Africa, 200 in Israel, 400 in North America, 38 in South America, and about 70 in Asia (excluding Israel, including Russia).
+In total, according to its directory, Chabad maintains a presence in 950 cities around the world: 178 in Europe, 14 in Africa, 200 in Israel, 400 in North America, 38 in South America, and about 70 in Asia (excluding Israel, and Russia).

 Chabad institutions by geographic region

 Chabad institutions are spread throughout the globe, with the largest concentration being in the United States.

 Chabad institutions in Europe

 There are 465 Chabad institutions in Europe.
 The majority are in France, Russia, Ukraine and the United Kingdom.